horo2016/Astar_ocv/README.md

 # Astar_ocv
-A star path finding algorithm with opencv
+A star path finding algorithm with opencv raspberryPi